 - Residual heat

-- Heat pump
+- Industrial heat pump

-- CO2 capture and storage
+- CO2 capture, storage and utilisation

 - Hydrogen by electrolysis